tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 ## Conclusion

-In the post we've covered the three different default value options when initializing a hash - (1) giving no arguments and defaulting to `nil`, (2) giving an argument and using that **same** object for the value each time, and (3) using a block set the value of the new key.
+In this post, we've covered the three different default value options when initializing a hash - (1) giving no arguments and defaulting to `nil`, (2) giving an argument and using that **same** object for the value each time, and (3) using a block set the value of the new key.

 We also covered any gotchas you may run into with each of these options so you can avoid problems when using these options in your code.

 I hope that this helps make it easy to choose which version of `Hash.new` to use.